Menu

 Salva Dura-Bernal, Computational neuroscience to better understand neural brain function and disorders, and help develop novel treatments.
 AI/ML to build and simulate large-scale biophysically detailed models of the brain neural circuits linking multiple scales: molecules, cells, networks and systems.
 Current projects include using detailed cortical and thalamic circuit models to study the biophysical mechanisms of sensorimotor behavior, auditory perception, schizophrenia, epilepsy, Parkinson’s, brain-machine interfaces, neural stimulation and pharmacological treatments, among others.

-Oleg Evgrafov, Genetics and genomics of psychiatric disorders.
-Gene expression profiling using massively parallels sequencing.
+Oleg Evgrafov, Genetics and genomics of psychiatric and lung disorders.
+Gene expression profiling using massively parallels sequencing, single-cell RNA-seq.
 Cellular models of neurodevelopmental disorders.

 Steven E. Fox, Hippocampal EEG rhythms and location-specific firing of cells.